 UV Water System Applications

 Applications include private wells, campgrounds, hotels, bottlers, aquaculture, hospitals, food, cottages, restaurants, breweries, water systems, laboratories, marine, pharmaceutical, dairies and many other applications.

-*Safety and Efficiency NOTE: Bare skin contact with the quartz envelope must be avoided.
-Compounds from the skin when heated on lamps operating at 600 to 850°C will form permanent etching (devitrification) on the quartz surface, decreasing UV energy transmission.
+Bare skin contact with the quartz envelope must be avoided.
+Compounds from the skin when heated on lamps operating at 600 to 850˚C will form permanent etching (devitrification) on the quartz surface, decreasing UV energy transmission.
 A contaminated lamp eventually will overheat causing premature failure.
 Alcohol wipes and rubber gloves are included with every purchase of a quartz sleeve or lamp.
-NOTE: In case of contact with bare skin, decontaminate lamp with alcohol wipe before returning to use.
+Note: In case of contact with bare skin, decontaminate lamp with alcohol wipe before returning to use.

 Please wear gloves when handling UV lamps and quartz sleeves, as compounds from skin will decrease UV energy transmission once the lamp is heated and may lead to premature failure.